JoyZadan/paleo-recipes/README.md

 # **PALEO RECIPES**

-Paleo Recipes help users find paleo recipes and delicious meal ideas.
-Registered users can also share their own recipes and tips on eating healthy.
-Additionally the users can manage their own activities within the App upon creating an account.
+Paleo Recipes is a place for visitors to find recipes and delicious meal ideas.
+Users are able to register a free account, share and dish out *(no pun intended!)* their own paleo recipes for eating healthy.

 ![amiresponsive mock-ups of Paleo Recipes App](documentation/testing/paleo-recipes.png)